 Everything seems so perfect the day of a wedding.
 There is dancing, celebration, and the dream of a wonderful life together.
-Everyone expects their marriage to last forever.
-Having a relationship that lasts is hard and takes work.
-People get hurt, problems fester or perhaps someone wanders into the arms of another.
-No one expects that divorce will find their marriage—their home.
+Everyone expects the marriage to last forever.
+But having a relationship that lasts is hard and takes work.
+People get hurt, problems fester, or perhaps someone wanders into the arms of another.
+No couple expects that divorce will find their marriage, their home.
 However, we have all seen the statistics.
-It is brutally painful to see a marriage end, let alone experience one.
+It is brutally painful to see a marriage end, let alone to experience it.
 The situation is intensified when you add divorce and children.

 Children experience the most pain in a divorce.
-They have no control over anything and have little understanding of the why it is happening.
-It’s confusing, complicated, and difficult to explain.
-The intent here is not to debate whether or not divorce is ever appropriate, but how to explain divorce to a child.
+They have no control over it and have little understanding of why it’s happening.
+Divorce is confusing and complicated, especially for kids.
+The intent here is not to debate whether divorce is ever appropriate.
+It’s to make explaining divorce to kids easier.
+Here’s how.

-This discussion needs to happen all together.
+The divorce discussion needs to happen as a family.
 Make sure everyone is present.
-Anytime parents are not unified, it creates anxiety in children.
-[Tweet This] Think back to when you were a child and how you felt anytime your parents got into a fight.
-Obviously, a divorce brings that anxiety to its highest state because their worst fears are playing out.
+When parents do not present as unified, it creates anxiety in children.
+Think back to when you were a child and how you felt anytime your parents fought.
+Obviously, a divorce brings that anxiety to its highest state because a child’s worst fears are playing out.
 Being on the same page and showing respect to one another as you explain what is happening will be helpful.
-Be sure to coordinate what should be said and not said.
+Be sure to coordinate what should and shouldn’t be said.
 It may even be good to write down talking points.
-Both parents should talk, not just one.
+And both parents should talk, not just one.

-Their world is being jarred so they will need a lot of reassurance.
-In many ways, it is like a death in the family.
-A strong fear of how life is going to change will hit them.
-Assure them of your love for them and how that will never change.
+Their world is being jarred, so they will need a lot of reassurance.
+In many ways, divorce feels like a death in the family.
+They’re going to feel fear about how life is going to change.
+Assure them of what will always stay the same: your love for them.
 They may blame themselves or a sibling.
-Make sure it is clear to them that none of this is their fault.
-Also, reassure the areas of their life that will not change (possibly living in the same place, same school, etc.).
-The most important thing they need to know is that they still have two parents that love them and will take care of them.
+Make it clear that none of this is their fault.
+Also, list for them what you know isn’t changing; maybe they’re going to live full-time in the same house and they’re not going to have to change schools.
+The most important thing they need to know is that they still have two parents who love them and will take care of them.

-The younger they are the fewer details they will need.
-However, you want to be prepared with a game plan of what details you want to communicate and what can wait until later.
-You don’t need to be detailed in the causes of your divorce.
-Keep it simple with some general concepts understanding that younger kids are going to be more black and white.
-Tweens will probably ask the most questions while teenagers are more aware and will probably have seen it coming.
-Regardless of the age, it is still painful and hard to understand.
+The younger the kids are, the fewer details they need.
+However, be prepared with a game plan of which details you want to share and which can wait until later.
+You don’t need to be detailed about the causes of your divorce.
+Keep it simple with general concepts because younger kids are going to be more black and white about it.
+Tweens will probably ask the most questions while teenagers are more aware and probably will have seen it coming.
+Regardless of a child’s age, divorce is still painful and hard to understand.
 You don’t need to cover it all with one talk.

-There will be unavoidable, ongoing pain from a divorce.
-It’s a difficult reality.
-Being unified as much as you can goes a long way in providing some sense of stability.
+There is unavoidable, ongoing pain in divorce.
+It’s a difficult reality for children to live.
+But being unified as much as you can while explaining it to the kids goes a long way in providing some sense of stability.
 Make every effort to achieve it for the sake of the children.

 Huddle Up Question